mattstead6/Guessify/README.md

 - CSS stylings
   . - persist correct song data in db.json
 - end of game flow

 - diplay list of correct answers on quiz completionn
   . - add links to preview, open in spotify
+- limit leaderboard to top ten
+-

 Bugs:

-- iFrame rendering occasional app crash
-- iframe loading